NJUyued/PRG4SSL-MNAR/README.md

      - Our paper is accepted by **International Conference on Computer Vision (ICCV) 2023** 🎉🎉.
 Thanks to users.
      - Evaluation code and model weights are available now and other source code will be released soon (the code is being compiled).
  - Related works:
-     - **[Most relevant]** Interested in robust SSL in MNAR setting with mismatched distributions? 👉 Check out our ECCV'22 paper **RDA** [[arXiv](https://arxiv.org/abs/2208.04619) | [Repo](https://github.com/NJUyued/RDA4RobustSSL)].
+     - **[Most Relevant 🔗]** Interested in robust SSL in MNAR setting with mismatched distributions? 👉 Check out our ECCV'22 paper **RDA** [[arXiv](https://arxiv.org/abs/2208.04619) | [Repo](https://github.com/NJUyued/RDA4RobustSSL)].
      - Interested in the conventional SSL or more application of complementary label in SSL? 👉 Check out our TNNLS paper **MutexMatch** [[arXiv](https://arxiv.org/abs/2203.14316) | [Repo](https://github.com/NJUyued/MutexMatch4SSL/)].

 ## Introduction

 Semi-supervised learning (SSL) tackles the label missing problem by enabling the effective usage of unlabeled data.
-While existing SSL methods focus on the traditional setting, a practical and challenging scenario called label Missing Not At Random (MNAR) is usually ignored.
+While existing SSL methods focus on the traditional setting, a practical and challenging scenario called label *Missing Not At Random (MNAR)* is usually ignored.
 In MNAR, the labeled and unlabeled data fall into different class distributions resulting in biased label imputation, which deteriorates the performance of SSL models.
-In this work, **class transition tracking based Pseudo-Rectifying Guidance (PRG)** is devised for MNAR.
+In this work, class transition tracking based **Pseudo-Rectifying Guidance (PRG)** is devised for MNAR.
 We explore the class-level guidance information obtained by the Markov random walk, which is modeled on a dynamically created graph built over the class tracking matrix.
 PRG unifies the history information of each class transition caused by the pseudo-rectifying procedure to activate the model's enthusiasm for neglected classes, so as the quality of pseudo-labels on both popular classes and rare classes in MNAR could be improved.
-We show the superior performance of PRG across a variety of MNAR scenarios.

 <div align=center>